Kawachi-Yamamoto Station

-Kawachi-Yamamoto Station (河内山本駅, Kawachi-Yamamoto-eki) is an interchange passenger railway station in located in the city of Yao, Osaka Prefecture, Japan, operated by the private railway operator Kintetsu Railway.
+Kawachi-Yamamoto Station (河内山本駅, Kawachi-Yamamoto-eki) is an interchange passenger railway station located in the city of Yao, Osaka Prefecture, Japan, operated by the private railway operator Kintetsu Railway.

 Lines

 Kawachi-Yamamoto Station is served by the Osaka Line, and is located 11.1 rail kilometers from the starting point of the line at Ōsaka Uehommachi Station.
 It is also the terminus of the 2.8 kilometer Shiki Line to Shigisanguchi Station.

 Station layout

 The station consists of two elevated opposed side platforms with the station building underneath.
 The ticket gate is only one place.
 The length of the platform is 6 cars (120 meters).

 Layout

 Kawachi-Yamamoto Station has a side platform serving Track 5 in the north, and two island platforms serving Tracks 1, 2, 3 and 4 in the south, all connected by an elevated station building.